Epiphone Dove Studio (formerly Dove PRO) 6 String Acoustic-Electric Guitar

 At this price many consider this to be one of the best intermediate level acoustic-electric guitars available.

-NB it is also worth noting that the Epiphone Hummingbird PRO which sells for the same price as this guitar also had a high Gearank score at the time of publication.
+It is also worth noting that the Epiphone Hummingbird Studio which sells for the same price as this guitar also had a high Gearank rating at the time of publication.